-- Do not place chemical vapor emitting products near air intake and exhaust terminations. - Do not use or store flammable vapor products such as gasoline, solvents or adhesives in the same room or area near water heater or other appliance. - Can cause serious injury or death.
+- Do not place chemical vapor emitting products near air intake and exhaust terminations. - Do not use or store flammable vapor products, such as gasoline, solvents, or adhesives in the same room or area near the water heater or other appliances.